ssmirr/appdev-chapters/continuous-delivery.md

  - `production` is for customers, and will be reachable at (for example) `www.my-app-name.com`.
  - `staging` is for testing or demonstration purposes (different teams use `staging` differently), and will be reachable at (for example) `staging.my-app-name.com`.

+Much better than only having a single deployment target!
+Now I can merge to `main`, deploy to `staging`, kick the tires in a real production environment, and then finally ship it to customers.

 ## Create pipeline

-Now that we have our two apps up and running, let's create a Heroku Pipeline for them.
+Now that we have our two apps up and running, let's create a Heroku Pipeline to group them together.

 Head over to your Heroku dashboard and, first, confirm that your two new apps appear in the list there.
 Create a new pipeline from the dropdown in the top-right: